Mingkai14/DDGWizard/Docs/Predict_ddg.rst

 .. raw:: html

     <div style="text-align: justify;">
-    You can obtain a fasta file.
-Then you need to use Blast suite to create a Blast database using obtained fasta file.
+    You can obtain a <span class="keyword-highlight">fasta</span> file.
+Then you need to use Blast suite to create a Blast database using obtained <span class="keyword-highlight">fasta</span> file.
     <p></p>
-    There is an existing blast+ 2.13.0 program folder in our program.
+    There is an existing <span class="keyword-highlight">blast+ 2.13.0</span> program folder in our program.
 Please use the command as follows:
     <p></p>
     </div>